 Size & Portability

 The idea is to reduce the amount of weight you have to carry in your backpack and make it easier to transport everything you need for class… not harder!
 Pick a tablet size you are personally comfortable with (it can help to visit a physical store to compare sizes if you aren’t sure).
-The screen should be big enough to view and use comfortably, but not so big that it no longer fits into your school bag.
+The screen should be big enough to read PDF files comfortably, but not so big that it no longer fits into your school bag.

 You may only have class at night, but this isn’t the only time you’ll need your tablet of choice.
 From studying to entertainment, you need a battery that will last all day even when you keep the brightness all the way up or leave the screen on.
 Keep in mind that no tablet will last as long as advertised, but you should check for 8 – 10 hour claims as a starting point.

-Best Tablet for Students: Top Picks in 2019
+Best Tablet for Students in 2019: Our Picks

 If you want the versatility of a tablet but the power of an entire laptop, the Surface Pro is a great choice.
 It’s essentially a tablet, but the cover doubles as a keyboard, and it can run much more intensive software since it uses Windows instead of Android.